ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/contribute-documentation/formatting.md

 </pre>
 </div>

-## Code samples
+## Code snippets
-Place code samples inside sets of three backticks, specify the language at the end of the first set of backticks.
+Place code snippets inside sets of three backticks, specify the language at the end of the first set of backticks.

 <div class="ap-m-code-snippet">
 <pre>